 You can reduce the future risk to your hearing now by ensuring that you take care of your ears.
 As with eye tests, NHS hearing tests are free of charge and can be booked through your doctor.
 If you work in a noisy environment, such as a building site or factory, you should ensure that you wear ear defenders.
 You should also use ear protection at loud events such as a motorsport event or a music concert.

-The older we get, the weaker our immune system becomes.
-This can put you at risk of the flu, shingles are several other medical conditions.
-Fortunately, there are several vaccinations which are available for free on the NHS.
+Healthy living is all about preventing illness and living our lives to the fullest.
+However, the older we get, the weaker our immune system becomes.
+This can put you at risk of the flu, shingles, and several other medical conditions.
+This is also why older people face higher risks from COVID-19.
+Fortunately, there are several life-saving vaccinations available for free on the NHS.

 The most common vaccination is the flu jab, which is available every year to protect those most at risk of flu and any further complications.
 It is free for anybody over the age of 18 who is at risk, and for everybody over the age of 65.

-Having the flu jab is the best way of fighting off the extreme cases of the flu, as the NHS explain:
+Having the flu jab is the best way of fighting off the extreme cases of the flu, as the NHS explains:

 Studies have shown that the flu jab will help prevent you getting the flu.
 It won't stop all flu viruses and the level of protection may vary, so it's not a 100% guarantee that you'll be flu-free, but if you do get flu after vaccination it's likely to be milder and shorter-lived than it would otherwise have been.